Amanyadav-07/DeepLearning-Journey/README.md

 - **Gradient Descent**: Batch, Stochastic, and Mini-batch implementations
 - **Backpropagation**: Step-by-step mathematical derivations and implementations
 - **Perceptron & Logic Gates**: Implementation of AND, OR, XOR gates using single-layer perceptron, linear separability, XOR limitation, and motivation for MLPs
+- **Iris Flower Classification**: Build and evaluate a neural network for the classic Iris dataset.

 ### 🏗️ Neural Network Architectures
 - **Convolutional Neural Networks (CNNs)**: Image classification and computer vision